 The GP’s system, as a Consult Manager, provides the updated version of Workflow Document to the Document Repository, replacing the previous version.

-For more details about the evolution of the Workflow Document from step C.2 to step E.3 see Figure X.3-3 in Volume 2, section X.3.
-For more details about the transactions from step C.2 to step F.3 see Figure X.3-6 in Volume 2, section X.3.
+Figure X.3.1-6 describes the process flow and related tasks from step A to E4.

-Figure X.3.1-5 describes the process flow and related tasks from step A to E.3.
+For further technical details see Appendix B.